nedtaylor/athena/docs/source/optimisers/optimisers.rst

 Optimisers
 ==========

-Optimisers (or optimizers) are algorithms that adjust neural network weights to minimize the loss function during training.
+Optimisers (or optimisers) are algorithms that adjust neural network weights to minimise the loss function during training.
-The athena library implements several popular optimization algorithms, each with different characteristics and use cases.
+The athena library implements several popular optimisation algorithms, each with different characteristics and use cases.

 .. toctree::
    :maxdepth: 1